Interactions of two and three mesons including higher partial waves from lattice QCD: Formalism and fitting strategy

 For the three-particle K-matrix we use the threshold expansion worked out in Ref.~\cite{\dwave}.
 This expands $\Kdf(\bm p'_1,\bm p'_2,\bm p'_3;\bm p_1,\bm p_2,\bm p_3)$ in powers of $\Delta=(E^{*2}-9M^2)/(9 M^2)$ and related quantities, where $\bm p_i$ ($\bm p'_i$) are the initial (final) momenta for on-shell three-to-three scattering.
 We use the expansion through quadratic order,

 where and $\cK^{\text{iso,0}}_{\df,3}$, $ \cK^{\text{iso,1}}_{\df,3}$, $ \cK^{\text{iso,2}}_{\df,3}$, $\cK_A$, and $\cK_B$ are real constants.
 The first three terms depend only on the overall CMF energy, but not otherwise on the momenta of the particles, and are referred to as ``isotropic'' contributions.
 The final two terms do depend on momenta through the dimensionless quantities $\Delta_A$ and $\Delta_B$, which are defined in Ref.~\cite{\dwave}, and are of quadratic order in $\Delta$. \Cref{eq:Kdfthreshold} is the most general form consistent with Lorentz symmetry, time-reversal, parity, and particle exchange symmetry.
 To use this result in the quantization condition, \Cref{eq:QC3}, one must decompose $\Kdf$ into the $\{k\ell m\}$ basis discussed above.
 How to do so for the rest frame ($\bm P=0$) is explained in Ref.~\cite{\dwave}, and the generalization to moving frames is straightforward.
-We also note that, when decomposed into irreps of the little group of the various frames, only the $\cK_B$ term contributes to nontrivial irreps.
+We also note that, when decomposed into irreps of the little group of the various frames, the $\cK_{\df,3}^{\rm iso}$ and $\cK_A$ terms contribute only to trivial irreps, while the $\cK_B$ term can also contribute to nontrivial irreps, and does so to all the nontrivial irreps included in our fits.
 It is for this reason that $\cK_B$ can be determined more easily than $\cK_A$.
 In fact, in our minimal fits we use only the three parameters $\cK^{\text{iso,0}}_{\df,3}$, $ \cK^{\text{iso,1}}_{\df,3}$, and $\cK_B$.

+In the two-particle context, it is standard to consider the {\em total} angular momentum $J$ of the system, and we have done that above when distinguishing $s$- and $d$-wave choices for $\cK_2$, which have $J=0$ and $2$, respectively.
+The finite-volume irreps do not uniquely pick out values of $J$, but do restrict them.
+For example, the two-particle $E^+_g$ irrep in the rest frame contains $J=2, 4, \dots$ but not $J=0$, while trivial irreps in all frames contain $J=0$ as well as higher values.
+The relation between irreps and $J$ or helicity components is given, for example, in Table II of Ref.~\cite{Dudek:2012gj}.

+In infinite volume, one can also classify the three-particle interactions by their total angular momentum.
+Although this is not discussed in Ref.~\cite{\dwave}, it is straightforward to see from the explicit forms of $\Delta_A$ and $\Delta_B$ that the $\cK_A$ term contains only $J=0$, as do the isotropic terms, while $\Delta_B$ contains $J=0$, $1$ and $2$ components.
+The presence of these higher angular momenta provides an alternative way of understanding why only the $\cK_B$ term contributes to nontrivial reps, since these require $J>0$.
+We note that a total $J=2$, say, can arise both from an $\ell=2$ contribution to the pair sub-interaction combined with a relative $s$-wave between the pair and the remaining particle, and from an $\ell=0$ contribution combined with a pair-spectator relative $d$-wave, as well as from other options.